 *To start with the Post-Graduate Certificate cohort, you must currently be a nurse practitioner.

-Our advanced practice program requires a strong medical-surgical clinical foundation as many of the patients in this population have medial comorbidities.
+Our advanced practice program requires a strong medical-surgical clinical foundation as many of the patients in this population have medical comorbidities.
 You must have a minimum of at least one year of neuro or medical/surgical nursing experience.
 Additional mental health and substance abuse nursing experience is helpful but not necessary for entrance to this program.
 At the time of application, you must have a current BLS certificate and maintain it throughout the program of study.